Non-equilibrium dynamics of charged dual-unitary circuits

 To see how this occurs we recall that, as a consequence of charge conservation, the charge density obeys an operatorial continuity equation of the form

 where $J_{x}$ is a local operator with support at most on two sites starting at site $x$.
-For dual unitary circuits, however, this operator takes the following special form~\cite{bertini2020operator} (for completeness, we report a proof of the relevant facts in Appendix~\ref{app:chargepropagation}) \be J_{x}= , \ee meaning that the charge densities are simply shifted by the time evolution
+For dual unitary circuits, however, this operator takes the following special form~\cite{bertini2020operator} (for completeness, we report a proof of the relevant facts in Appendix~\ref{app:chargepropagation}) \be J_{x}= , \ee meaning that transport of charge is \emph{always ballistic} in dual-unitary circuits.
+Moreover, the charge densities are simply shifted by the time evolution

 and the charges in Eq.~\eqref{eq:QLQR} are independently conserved.